Lucas-zz/Lucas-zz/README.md

 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💬 Ask me about games and we'll talk all day long
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I LOVE PETS!
-But I'm not gonna lie, I'm a dog person 🐶
+And as you can see on my profile pic...
+I'm a dog person 🐶

 ### Let's connect!
 [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/azzolinilucas/)